networkx/nx-parallel/Config.md

 Setting `nx_config` to `True` tells `nx-parallel` to use NetworkX's configurations instead of `joblib`'s.
 By default, `nx_config` is set to `False`.

+Please refer the [NetworkX's official backend and config docs](https://networkx.org/documentation/latest/reference/backends.html) for more.

 ### 2.2 Usage

 ```python